 Today I am sharing with you my favourite go to FOOLPROOF homemade pizza dough recipe.
 It is so easy an tastes so good, the other day my husband suggested I should make it more often.
 When you hear someone say “I am making pizza” you automatically think “yeah I don’t have time for that”, but the truth is you do have time for it.
 The dough only takes about 15 minutes to mix and like 10 to rest.
 So that’s no excuse.
 Toppings wise that’s up to you.
 Another great thing about knowing how to make good pizza dough is that you can use it for other things too rather than just traditional pizza.
 In fact you can use this dough to make the awesome Preztel Bites by Annika, you can find the full recipe for that here.

 In this post I don’t focus on toppings, in fact I only list the Margherita ones.
 This is because with topping the sky is the limit.
-On the pictures at the end of the post you can see a slice of my Margherita and a picture of the my Spanish Chorizo and spinach pizza (we are OBSESSED with the Halal Spanish chorizo from Tesco).
+On the pictures at the end of the post you can see a slice of my pizza topped with Spanish Chorizo and spinach, we are OBSESSED with the Halal Spanish chorizo from Najma Foods.
 This recipe makes 2 pizzas, with 6 slices each or a large 12 slices one, depending on thickness.

 Homemade Pizza Dough

 - 1 tbsp Sugar

 - 1/2 tsp Salt

 - 1 tsp Olive Oil